deniskrumko/mold/README.md

 Views are templates that generate the content that is inserted into the body of layouts.

-Sections can also be defined within views, allowing content to be rendered in specific parts of the layout.
+Sections can also be defined within views with the `define` block, allowing content to be rendered in specific parts of the layout.

-The `head` section in the default layout is a named section.
+The default template includes the `head` section.

 ```html
 {{define "scripts"}}